29 min read

 Commission and Revenue Models

-How you charge vendors is one of the most consequential decisions you make in marketplace design.
-Get it wrong and you either leave significant revenue on the table or you price vendors out of participation before the marketplace has the buyer traffic to justify their costs.
-Most successful community marketplaces use a combination of revenue models rather than relying on a single one – this both diversifies revenue and lets you tune the total vendor cost to be competitive at different stages of marketplace growth.
+How you charge vendors is one of the most consequential decisions in marketplace design.
+Get it wrong and you either leave significant revenue on the table or price vendors out of participation before the marketplace has the buyer traffic to justify their costs.
+Most successful community marketplaces use a combination of revenue models rather than relying on a single one - this diversifies revenue and lets you tune the total vendor cost to be competitive at different stages of growth.

 | Revenue Model | How It Works | Typical Rate | Best For |